HelloChatterbox/dev_documentation/docs/skill-development/language-support/using-nice-date-and-time-functions-for-your-language.md

 }
 ```

-The formatted time is obtained using the existing `mycroft.util.nice_time()` function.
+The formatted time is obtained using the existing `chatterbox.util.nice_time()` function.
 The output of this function is not configurable like the other formatting functions mentioned in this document.
-If `mycroft.util.nice_time()` does not support a language, it will still produce a string, but it will not be formatted.
+If `chatterbox.util.nice_time()` does not support a language, it will still produce a string, but it will not be formatted.

 #### Arguments to format templates

 * {formatted_date}: Date formatted as specified in the "date_format" section
-* {formatted_time}: Time formatted by nice_time(), [please refer to the Mycroft API documentation](http://mycroft-core.readthedocs.io/en/stable/)
+* {formatted_time}: Time formatted by nice_time(), [please refer to the Chatterbox API documentation](http://chatterbox-core.readthedocs.io/en/stable/)

 ## Maps